 Who oversees the Endowment?

 All of these various Endowments are managed as one consolidated fund, currently invested with The Trustees of the Funds, and agency of The Episcopal Diocese of Virginia.
-The Endowment Board is elected by the vestry, and is currently composed of James Neligan (chairman), Beth Colmery, Denny Sigloh and Susan Duke.
-The Rector and the Senior Warden also serve, ex officio, and Julia Shields Hawkes serves as Secretary to the Board.
+The Endowment Board is elected by the vestry, and is currently composed of Beth Colmery (chairman), Jim Neligan, Denny Sigloh and Susan Duke.
+The Rector, the Senior Warden and the Deacon also serve, ex officio, and Julia Shields Hawkes serves as Secretary to the Board.
 The Board meets annually to allocate income from the Endowment Fund to local and international mission partners.
 It is the Board’s custom to meet and talk with the organization’s representatives before an initial grant is made.
 The Endowment Board invites members and friends of Emmanuel to recommend additional mission partners that might benefit from our support and participation.

 How do you make a contribution to the Endowment?